 Procedures for Requesting and Scheduling FMLA Leave

-An employee should request FMLA leave by completing a Request for Leave form and submitting it to the CBO.
+An employee should request FMLA leave by completing a Request for Leave form and submitting it to the Deputy Director.
 An employee asking for a Request for Leave form will be given a copy of the Community School’s then-current FMLA leave policy.

 Employees should provide not less than thirty (30) days’ notice or such shorter notice as is practicable, for foreseeable childbirth, placement, or any planned medical treatment for the employee or his/her spouse, domestic partner, child, or parent.
 Failure to provide such notice is grounds for denial of a leave request, except if the need for FMLA leave was an emergency or was otherwise unforeseeable.